 Items used in preparation of your injection, such as gauze or cotton balls, may be placed in the trash, unless otherwise instructed by your doctor, nurse, or pharmacist.
 The dose tray and cover may be recycled.

-You should discuss the potential benefits and risks of HUMIRA with your doctor.
+If you or your child is taking HUMIRA, you should discuss the potential benefits and risks of HUMIRA with your doctor.
 HUMIRA is a tumor necrosis factor (TNF) blocker medicine that can lower the ability of your immune system to fight infections.
 You should not start taking HUMIRA if you have any kind of infection unless your doctor says it is okay.